 Emmanuel Ordóñez Angulo*

 I am a philosopher based at IIFs-UNAM.
 Previously, I held postdoctoral and visiting positions at Rutgers and NYU.
 I received my Ph.D. from Oxford.
-I work mainly in epistemology and philosophy of mind; my research examines a variety of epistemic powers and limits of experience.
+My research examines questions at the intersection of epistemology and philosophy of mind with a particular focus on experience.

 My writing for a general audience — about philosophy, literature, and other topics — appears mostly in The New York Review of Books.